rosshamish/cmput291p2-amazon-berkeleydb/README.md

 - class Main is the entry point.
 It delegates to class QueryCLI.
 - class QueryCLI runs the main application loop.
 It uses an instance of QueryIO to retrieve input and display output.
 It uses an instance of QueryController to process queries and retrieve matching reviews.
 - class QueryIO has two responsibilities.
 The first is to retrieve input from the user and return it back to the caller.
 The second is to display output to the user given information passed by the caller.
 - class QueryController is responsible for parsing the query string into individual, atomic queries.
 It delegates query execution to the QueryEngine.
+For queries with multiple sub queries, intersections of results are done at each sub query and for optimization, the program stops looking for matches if an intersection is empty.
 - class QueryEngine is responsible for using the BerkeleyDB indexes created by Phase 2 to execute queries and return Review objects back to the caller.
+For each query given to the QueryEngine, the type of query is first found and then it is delegated to the appropropiate function to execute.

 ### Testing